Patient education: Treatment of attention deficit hyperactivity disorder in children (Beyond the Basics)

 Attention deficit hyperactivity disorder (ADHD) is a condition that causes trouble paying attention, hyperactivity, and impulsive behavior.
 It is often first recognized in early childhood.
 ADHD can affect a child's thinking, performance in school, behavior, feelings, and relationships with others.
 It often continues into adulthood.

-Treatments for ADHD include medicines, behavior training, counseling, and changes at school.
+Treatments for ADHD include medicines, behavior training, counseling, and changes at school and/or at home.
 These treatments can be used alone or in combination.
 The best treatment or combination of treatments depends on your child's situation.
 A doctor or nurse can guide you and your child as treatment begins.

-The treatment of attention deficit hyperactivity disorder in children and adolescents will be reviewed here.
+The treatment of ADHD disorder in children and adolescents will be reviewed here.
 A topic that discusses the symptoms and diagnosis of ADHD is available separately.
-(See "Patient information: Symptoms and diagnosis of attention deficit hyperactivity disorder in children (Beyond the Basics)".)
+(See "Patient education: Symptoms and diagnosis of attention deficit hyperactivity disorder in children (Beyond the Basics)".)

 DOES MY CHILD NEED ADHD TREATMENT?

 Some parents wonder if treatment for ADHD is necessary.
-Most experts agree that unrecognized and untreated ADHD can have serious consequences, including school failure and drop out, depression, poor behavior, failed relationships, poor performance in the workplace, and drug or alcohol abuse.
+Most experts agree that unrecognized and untreated ADHD can have serious consequences, including school failure and drop out, depression, poor behavior, failed relationships, poor performance in the workplace, and increased risk of accidents.
 Treatment can help a child to:

-What treatment is best? — The most effective treatment for most school-aged children with ADHD is a stimulant medicine.
+What treatment is best? — Behavioral treatments usually are recommended for preschool-age children.
+Medications are sometimes added if necessary.
+The most effective treatment for most school-aged children with ADHD is a stimulant medicine.
 Behavioral treatments and counseling are sometimes added if needed.

 Parents who prefer that their school-aged child avoid medicine should work closely with the child's doctor or nurse.
 While it is reasonable to consider using behavioral treatments alone, this may not work as well as medicine alone.